 You develop transferable skills in the following areas:

-Law at Kent scored 93% overall and was ranked 9th for research intensity in The Complete University Guide 2021.
+Law at Kent was ranked 9th for research intensity and scored 88% overall in The Complete University Guide 2022.

-Italian at Kent was ranked 3rd in The Complete University Guide 2021.
+Italian at Kent scored 89% overall in The Complete University Guide 2022.

 The University has an excellent employment record, with Kent Law School graduates commanding some of the highest starting salaries in the UK.
 Law graduates can go into a variety of careers, including: